ChristianKreuzberger/django-rest-imageupload-example/tutorial/README.md

  1. you know how to install packages on your system
  1. you are comfortable using [virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/) (you can probably work without them, but it is highly recommended to use them!)
  1. you know how to debug your web application in a Browser (we are using FireFox here, but any other Browser should work too)
- 1. you can do basic programming tasks in JavaScript and Python (at least 3 months experience in both)
+ 1. you can do basic programming tasks in JavaScript and Python (I recommend at least 3 months experience in both)

 As a warning: This written tutorial is very superficial.
 I will however create a YouTube video about it, which I will link within this repository.